dr4kan/EcoMug/README.md

 The surfaces above are physical: muons are produced on them and it is left to you to discard the ones that miss the apparatus.

-`SetUseTargetSphere()` takes the technically different approach: you declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it:
+`SetUseTargetSphere()` takes a technically different approach: you declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it.

 ```
 EcoMug gen; // initialization of the class